Aboriginal Consultation Office Update

 - Collection and aggregated disclosure of consultation-related agreements between First Nations and industry.

-Links to all First Nations consultation process-related documents currently administered by ESRD will remain on that Ministry’s website.
+Links to all First Nations consultation process-related documents currently administered by ESRD remain on that Ministry’s website.
 This will include links to Procedural Steps for Consultation with First Nations on Land Dispositions, as well the Electronic Disposition System portal for First Nations consultation related to public land, and the Enhanced Approval Process.

 Beyond current ESRD procedures, Alberta may also require consultation under the Historical Resources Act (HRA) for traditional use sites of an historic resource nature, prior to the onset of development activities.
 Alberta Culture manages the province’s historic resources under the HRA and will continue to apply the Act to all provincial Crown lands.
 More information can be found on Alberta Culture’s website.